Maths intent statement:

 Our Maths curriculum provides breadth and balance, is relevant and engaging and is differentiated to match the needs and abilities of all our children to ensure that all children are able to excel.
 As a school, we believe in the importance of following the concrete-pictorial-approach as a means to developing a solid understanding of mathematical concepts which can be applied in a variety of contexts through reasoning and problem-solving challenges.

 - Maths is delivered daily across school from EYFS to year 6 either in the form of CLIC and / or a discrete maths lesson.

 - From Nursery to Year 6, all classes use ‘CLIC’ as a basis for consistently developing fundamental maths skills on a daily basis.
 CLIC follows a ‘small step progress drive’ format identifying each little step in knowledge and skills required to be competent in basic maths.

-- In Years 1 to 5, children are taught through ‘Power Maths’ which complements the early learning of our EYFS children on ‘White Rose’ maths.
+- In Years 1 to 6, children are taught through ‘Power Maths’ which complements the early learning of our EYFS children on ‘White Rose’ maths.
 Power Maths is designed to spark curiosity and excitement and help nurture confidence in maths and is a recommended high-quality textbook which has been judged as ‘fully delivering a mastery approach’.
-Year 6 follow Power Maths until Christmas and then cover the rest of the curriculum based on assessment information.
+Year 6 follow Power Maths but make adaptions to ensure full coverage of the curriculum is achieved before SATS.